-In addition to the health, environmental, and economic benefits anticipated from implementing the control measures in proposed § 129.63a, proposed § 129.63a is expected to result in an overall cost savings to the regulated community.
+In addition to the health, environmental, and economic benefits anticipated from implementing the control measures in final-form § 129.63a, § 129.63a is expected to result in an overall cost savings to the regulated community.
 In the 2006 ICS CTG, the EPA estimates that facilities could face a slight annual increase of about 1.8% in cleaning costs or realize an annual cost savings of about 19% as a result of switching to aqueous parts cleaning.
-Pechan's cost analysis for the Texas rulemaking updated the savings cited in the 2006 ICS CTG through the use of updated cost factors.
+Pechan's cost analysis for the Texas proposed rulemaking updated the savings cited in the 2006 ICS CTG through the use of updated cost factors.
 The 2010 Pechan report for Texas estimates that small businesses in Texas will save an average of \$2,760 annually from adoption of the 2006 ICS CTG recommendations.
 Please see the response to Question 15 for further explanation.

-As discussed in the response to Question 10, the monetized health benefits to Commonwealth residents and the economic benefits to the Commonwealth's agricultural, hardwoods and tourism industries as a result of attaining and maintaining the ground-level 8-hour ozone NAAOS, achieved in part through reduced emissions of ozone precursors from the use of compliant industrial cleaning solvents in the Commonwealth, are considerable in comparison to the costs that would be incurred by the owners and operators of potentially subject facilities to comply with the control measures in proposed § 129.63a.
+As discussed in the response to Question 10, the monetized health benefits to Commonwealth residents and the economic benefits to the Commonwealth's agricultural, hardwoods and tourism industries as a result of attaining and maintaining the ground-level 8-hour ozone NAAQS, achieved in part through reduced emissions of ozone precursors from the use of compliant industrial cleaning solvents in the Commonwealth, are considerable in comparison to the costs that will be incurred by the owners and operators of potentially subject facilities to comply with the control measures in final-form § 129.63a.
 The EPA has estimated the monetized health benefits of attaining the 2008 and 2015 8-hour ozone NAAQS.
 The EPA estimated that the monetized health benefits of attaining the 2008 8-hour ozone NAAQS of 0.075 ppm range from \$8.3 billion to \$18 billion on a National basis by 2020.9 Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$337 million to \$732 million.
-Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.10 Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$63 million to \$189 million.
-The Department is not stating that these estimated monetized health benefits would all be the result of implementing the RACT measures in proposed § 129.63a, but the EPA estimates are indicative of the benefits to Commonwealth residents of attaining the 2008 and 2015 8-hour ozone NAAOS through the implementation of a suite of measures to control VOC emissions in the aggregate from different source categories.
+Similarly, the EPA estimated that the monetized health benefits of attaining the 2015 8-hour ozone NAAQS of 0.070 ppm range from \$1.5 billion to \$4.5 billion on a National basis by 2025.
+Prorating that benefit to the Commonwealth, based on population, results in a public health benefit of \$63 million to \$189 million.
+The EPA estimates are indicative of the benefits to Commonwealth residents of attaining the 2008 and 2015 8-hour ozone